Ethnicities in Iran: Turkic peoples

 Iranian Turkmen, the other half comprises various tribal confederacies such as the Qashqai or the Khorasani Turks.
 According to an estimation presented by the anthropologist Sekandar Amanolahi in peer-reviewed journal Iran and the Caucasus, the number of Iranian Turkophones "does not exceed 9 millions".
+According to Victoria Arakelova, Turkic peoples in Iran can be differentiated between "proper Turkic groups (the Turkmens par excellence) and the Turkic-speaking ethnic Iranians, predominantly the Azeris".

 Azerbaijanis

 Many sources assert that Iranian Azerbaijanis are a Turkic-speaking people of Iranian origin.
 Estimated numbers or percentages vary significantly and many estimates cited appear to be politically motivated.
 They are often considered the second largest ethnic group in Iran and the largest ethnic minority with approximately 16% of the population.

 In the historic Azerbaijan region, the population consists mainly of Azerbaijanis.
-Azeris form the largest ethnic group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan province.
+Azerbaijanis form the largest ethnic group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan province.
 Iranian Azerbaijan is one of the most densely populated regions of Iran.
-Many of these various linguistic, religious, and tribal minority groups, and Azeris themselves have settled widely outside the region.
-The majority of Azeris are followers of Shi'a Islam.
+Many of these various linguistic, religious, and tribal minority groups, and Azerbaijanis themselves have settled widely outside the region.
+The majority of Azerbaijanis are followers of Shi'a Islam.

 Iranian Azerbaijanis mainly reside in the northwest provinces, including the Iranian Azerbaijan provinces (East Azerbaijan, West Azerbaijan, Ardabil, and Zanjan), as well as regions of the North to Hamadan County and Shara District in the East Hamadan province, and some regions of Qazvin province.
 Some Azerbaijani minorities also live in Markazi, Kordestan, Gilan and Kermanshah provinces.

-Azerbaijanis also make up significant minorities in various parts of central Iran, especially Tehran, (Note: Some estimates have suggested that one-third of the population of Tehran is Azeri, the Iranologist Victoria Arakelova however notes in peer-reviewed journal Iran and the Caucasus that the wide-spread "cliché" among residents of Tehran on the number of Azerbaijanis in the city ("half of Tehran consists of Azerbaijanis"), cannot be taken "seriously into consideration".
+Azerbaijanis also make up significant minorities in parts of central Iran, especially Tehran, (Note: Some estimates have suggested that one-third of the population of Tehran is Azerbaijani, the Iranologist Victoria Arakelova however notes in peer-reviewed journal Iran and the Caucasus that the wide-spread "cliché" among residents of Tehran on the number of Azerbaijanis in the city ("half of Tehran consists of Azerbaijanis"), cannot be taken "seriously into consideration".
 Arakelova adds that the number of Tehran's inhabitants who have migrated from northwestern areas of Iran, who are currently Persian-speakers "for the most part", is not more than "several hundred thousands", with the maximum being one million.)
 Azerbaijanis have also emigrated and resettled in large numbers in Khorasan and Qom.
 Immigrant Azerbaijani communities have been represented by people prominent not only among urban and industrial working classes but also in commercial, administrative, political, religious, and intellectual circles.